-The seismic network recorded three volcano-tectonic earthquakes this week.
+The seismic network recorded five rockfalls, two volcano-tectonic earthquakes and one long-period earthquake this week.

 Pyroclastic flows can occur at any time without warning on any side of the volcano, including Gages from where they can travel rapidly into Plymouth.
 Tracks across the Belham valley are frequently destroyed or heavily modified by flash flooding or lahars, and caution should be exercised crossing the valley during and after rainfall.

 The Hazard Level is 2.
-There is no access to Plymouth or Zone V. There is daytime access to Zone C: 8 am to 4 pm, Monday to Saturday.
-Maritime zone W remains daytime transit only (boats may sail through the zone but must not stop).
+There is no access to Plymouth or the rest of Zone V. Zone C is open to pass-holders between 8 am and 4 pm every day: passes and an explanatory leaflet can be obtained from Salem police station.
+Maritime Zone W remains daytime transit only (boats may sail through the zone but must not stop).